Skip to content

 Most families come into the BS/MD process with more information than any generation before them.
 Rankings, published GPA minimums, acceptance rates, MCAT policies, deadline spreadsheets, and forum threads going back years.
 The data has never been more available.
-What is scarce is judgment about what any of it actually means for one specific student.
+What is scarce is judgment about what any of it means for one specific student.
 That gap, between having the numbers and knowing what they predict, is the entire reason Bridge2MD exists.

 The promise of all that data is that it will settle the hard questions.
 It does not.
-More often it produces more confident mistakes: a list built around programs a student was never eligible for, months spent preparing for the wrong bar, a strong applicant who reads as ordinary because no one told them what their file was actually saying.
+More often it produces more confident mistakes: a list built around programs a student was never eligible for, months spent preparing for the wrong bar, a strong applicant who reads as ordinary because no one told them what their file was saying.

 The value Bridge2MD offers is not more data.
 You already have too much.
 The value is interpretation, judgment, and sorting.